ccdaisy/Spiral-Knights-Model-Converter/README.md

 You can get to my blog to track development here: https://xanthedragon.blogspot.com/

+Java is required to use this program.

 I do not update the code in the repository all too often.
-Instead, I package source code in a .ZIP with each release.

-**This means that you should *not* take source code from GitHub's preset "source.zip" in the releases**
+Instead, I package source code in a .ZIP with each release. **This means that you should *not* take source code from GitHub's preset "source.zip" in the releases.**

 **If you plan to release one of these models on the Garry's Mod workshop, I ask that you mention my tool there!**